 Minors at Events

 Student Organizations often invite to campus or engage with area youth.
-For each program where minors (under the age of 18) are present student leaders must meet with a member of the Student Activities & Leadership staff to create a plan for managing risk and following the University's Youth Programs Policy.
+For each program where minors (under the age of 18) are present student leaders must meet with a member of the Student Activities & Leadership staff to create a plan for managing risk, completing the approval form for hosting minors and following the University's Youth Programs Policy.

 Events Involving Physical Activities